Flag

 Anti Money Laundering

 French Guiana is an overseas department and region of France.
-Information for France may be included below:
+As such, we are including the information for France below:

 FATF Status